 Emergency vet says she’s been “much happier and less stressed” since joining Vets Now

-Claire Canning agreed to join our team in Ipswich almost a year ago.
+Claire Canning agreed to join our team in Ipswich just over three years ago.

 At the time she was working in a busy day practice and fighting an ongoing battle with her work-life balance.

 Claire’s decision took some by surprise.
 After all, surely moving to a job that involved working nights — and on life-or-death emergencies — would not help with issues like compassion fatigue?